 Location: Church Street and Bridge Road, Spring City, PA, 19475

-Pennhurst Asylum is a must see haunted attraction and the opportunity to visit one of the most infamous, reportedly haunted locations on Earth.
-Over the past several years, the long-abandoned Pennhurst State School has new life as a site for paranormal research and a long-running haunted attraction.
-Furthermore, the property has been featured on a variety of popular paranormal television shows, such as Ghost Hunters and Ghost Adventures.
-Despite its popularity as a haunted attraction, controversy has surrounded Pennhurst Asylum since its inception.
-Last season, a sudden management change left the attraction scrambling to open and this season is the first year a new operation team has had the chance to leave their true mark on the historical, yet infamous property.
+Pennhurst Haunted Asylum is a must see haunted attraction and the opportunity to visit one of the most infamous, reportedly haunted places on Earth.
+Over the past several years, the long-abandoned Pennhurst State School has a new life as a site for paranormal research and a long-running haunted attraction.
+Furthermore, the property has been featured on a variety of favorite paranormal television shows, such as Ghost Hunters and Ghost Adventures.
+Despite its popularity as a haunted attraction, controversy has surrounded Pennhurst Haunted Asylum since its inception.
+While prior incarnations included a minor emphasis on history, the attraction has dominated the property this year.

-The traditional “Tunnel Terror” attraction, has been re-christened as ”Containment,” and changes made to this has been a point of controversy on social media as it is a change of pace for those expecting the traditional attraction.
+The traditional “Tunnel Terror” attraction, has was re-christened as “Containment,” in 2017 and this attraction primarily is the same experience as last year.
 Major scenes of the original attraction known as “Tunnel Terror” exist, such as the extensive “catacombs” and extended hallways illuminated by slow strobe lights creating a constant sense of paranoia.
 What has been added to the attraction is a sci-fi themed futuristic “cryogenic research” facility.
 Guests now must escape this technologically advanced series of chambers that transform the asylum into a futuristic facility that spares no expense in its creative design.
-“Containment” is a risky departure thematically from the other attractions hosted at Pennhurst Asylum, and demonstrates that this team has no problem taking “chances” with new themes that go against the grain.
-While not as “scary” as the traditional attraction, the experience borders on the bizarre, and strange.
-The extensive tunnel system underlying the Pennhurst campus.
-In future seasons, it might be a wise decision to further separate “Containment” from the former “Tunnel Terror” attraction, to differentiate the new experience from those typically expected on a visit to the Pennhurst Asylum.
+An infusion of “science fiction” into Pennhurst demonstrates a willingness to embrace diverse storylines and themes that depart from the historical horrors reported at the attraction’s home.

 Mayflower After Dark